brendenwest/ad325/1_intro_to_DSA.rst

   - https://techdevguide.withgoogle.com/paths/foundational/riffing-unit-test-importance/#!

 **Practice**
-  - Students can practice their understanding of Java programming basics through the BJP4 exercises for chapters 1 - 8, at https://practiceit.cs.washington.edu/problem/list
+  - Java programming basics - https://practiceit.cs.washington.edu/problem/list (BJP4 chapters 1 - 8)
   - BJP4 Ch.
 13 - bigOh 1 -5

 **Java Programming**

-DS&A concepts are independent of any specific programming language.
-But this class teaches them via Java, which students should know from their previous class.
+DS&A concepts are language independent, but this class teaches them via Java which students should know from previous classes.

-Sedgewick Ch.
-1.1 covers basics of Java programming as a refresher.

-Students can practice their understanding of Java basics through the BJP4 exercises for chapters 1 - 8, at https://practiceit.cs.washington.edu/problem/list.

-Sedgewick Ch.
-1.2 covers abstraction and object-oriented programming in the context of Java.
+The readings & practice links above provide a recap of Java language features.

+This course will make use of several Java features that may be new to students.

+- *Generics* - A Java mechanism that allows a class to work for any data type.
+Classes are defined with a symbolic placeholder for some concrete type to be used in practice.
+- *Autoboxing* - Java automatically converts (*casts*) between a primitive type (e.g. *int*) and the corresponding wrapper type (*Integer*).
+Automatically casting a wrapper type to a primitive type is known as *unboxing*.
+- *Assertions* - Java uses the *assert* command to test if a boolean expression is *true*.
+Such assertions test the correctness of program assumptions and are the basis of *unit testing*.

 **Data Structures & Algorithms**